jfrobbins/blog/content/federation/what-is-a-distributed-social-network-anyway/index.md

 - Keep an eye on Bluesky's developments at [blueskyweb.org](https://blueskyweb.org/).
 - Rediscover community with Diaspora at [diasporafoundation.org](https://diasporafoundation.org/).

 Maybe you'll find that the grass is indeed greener on this side of the digital fence, where your data isn't the product, where privacy isn't a luxury, and where community isn't just a marketing term.
-Here's to hoping more of us will choose freedom over convenience.
+Here's to hoping more of us will choose freedom over convenience, community over corporation, and in doing so, reshape the very fabric of our online interactions.

 ### Sources and Further Reading